Quantum Optics Fundamentals

 Density Matrix

-Describes mixed quantum states — essential for modelling decoherence and open quantum systems.
+Describes mixed quantum states — essential for modelling decoherence and open systems.

 Quick Quantum Quiz